In the guide

 • the finished product (such as labelling and presentation)

-If you prepare, pack or sell certain specific food products there will be additional regulations; check the In-depth Guides to find out whether there are extra rules that apply to you.
+If you prepare, pack or sell certain specific food products, there will be additional requirements; check the In-depth Guides to find out whether there are extra rules that apply to you.

 Food hygiene and safety